What Is a Corporate Account? Benefits, Tips & How to Get One

 How To Open a Corporate Account

-Generally, banks will ask you to provide information and documents about your company, including the registered name, the nature of your business, business plan, proof of business address, board resolution, and company incorporation documents
+Generally, banks will ask you to provide information and documents about your company, including the registered name, the nature of your business, business plan, current bank statement, proof of business address, board resolution, and company incorporation documents

 For example, you should prepare the following when opening a corporate account in Hong Kong: